San Diego County, California: Government

-and numerous county departments and entities under the supervision of the Chief Administrative Officer such as the Probation Department.
-In addition, several entities of the government of California have jurisdiction conterminous with San Diego County, such as the San Diego Superior Court.

-Under its foundational Charter, the five-member elected Board of Supervisors is the county legislature.
-The board operates in a legislative, executive, and quasi-judicial capacity.
+The county government includes the elected five-member San Diego County Board of Supervisors, which operates in a legislative, executive, and quasi-judicial capacity.
 As a legislative authority, it can pass ordinances for the unincorporated areas (ordinances that affect the whole county, like posting of restaurant ratings, must be ratified by the individual city).
 As an executive body, it can tell the county departments what to do, and how to do it.
 As a quasi-judicial body, the Board is the final venue of appeal in the local planning process.

 As of January 2025, the members of the San Diego County Board of Supervisors are: